volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 ### Mitigation

-Mitigation action for shape protected endpoint.
+Mitigation action for protected endpoint.

 `block` - (Optional) Block bot request and send response with custom content..
 See [Block ](#block) below for details.